-We deliver a complete SEO system for private practice therapists, including monthly audits, on-page and off-page work, and an ongoing campaign that grows month after month to secure a permanent online presence.
+We run the complete SEO system for private practice therapists.
+Monthly audits, on-page and off-page work, and an ongoing campaign that builds month over month into a search presence you own.

 The ongoing campaign is the work that converts the audit's findings into ranking gains.
 It's the month-to-month execution layer.
 The engine of the website that is ranking and getting traffic.